Nostalgic Poems from a Macedonian Village

 46When the power goes out

-47My radiant gardenia
+47My five-times beautiful gardenia

 48Anthoula’s Dream